emclaughlin2/sPHENIX-calorimeter-monitoring/README.md

    - Normalize units and formats
    - Map hardware channels to offline tower identifiers
 3. **Load**
-   - Persist structured records to a PostgreSQL database using `psycopg2`
+   - Batch process structured records to a PostgreSQL database using `psycopg2`
    - Maintain integrity of composite keys (offline tower ID + timestamp)
    - Maintain fault-tolerant ETL with local persistence and automatic backfill to prevent data loss during database outages

-The pipeline operates at a configurable cadence (up to **every 10 minutes**) and has continuously ingested data for **over three years**, enabling robust longitudinal analysis.
+The pipeline operates at a configurable cadence (**every 1-10 minutes**) and has continuously ingested data for **over three years**, enabling robust longitudinal analysis and offline high statistics temporal data de-trending.

-**Skills Highlighted:** fault-tolerant ETL design, batch processing, data parsing and normalization, time-series ingestion, relational database loading, logging and error handling, production-scale pipeline management

 ---